mlrdevs97/throttling/README.md

 ### Backend Architecture
 - **Servlet-based**: Lightweight Java EE servlet container
+- **Algorithm Implementations**: Separate classes for each throttling algorithm
-- **Thread-Safe Token Bucket**: Synchronized methods prevent race conditions
+- **Thread-Safe Operations**: Synchronized methods prevent race conditions
-- **Time-Based Refilling**: Calculates token addition based on elapsed time
+- **Time-Based Calculations**: Accurate token refill and request leak calculations
 - **Error Handling**: Comprehensive validation and error responses

 ### Frontend Architecture
+- **Algorithm Selection**: Dynamic UI that adapts to the selected algorithm
+- **Generic Visualizer**: Single page that works with multiple algorithms@throttling.js
 - **Vanilla JavaScript**: No framework dependencies for simplicity
-- **Real-Time Updates**: Periodic token refill simulation
+- **Real-Time Updates**: Client-side simulation synchronized with server state
 - **Responsive Design**: Modern CSS with Inter font family
-- **Visual Feedback**: Color-coded logging and animated token fill
+- **Visual Feedback**: Color-coded logging and animated visualizations

 ### Key Technical Features
+- **Multi-Algorithm Support**: Extensible architecture for adding new algorithms
-- **Synchronization**: Server-side token count synchronization after each request
+- **Server Synchronization**: Client state synchronized with server after each request
-- **Visual Representation**: Percentage-based token bucket fill animation
-- **Client-Side Simulation**: Local token refill calculation between server requests
+- **Visual Differentiation**: Different colors and behaviors for each algorithm
+- **Parameter Validation**: Client and server-side validation of algorithm parameters
-- **Error Handling**: Network error detection and user feedback
+- **Error Handling**: Comprehensive network error detection and user feedback
-- **Logging**: Timestamped activity log with request/response details

 ## 🎮 How to Use

+1. **Select Algorithm**: Choose between Token Bucket or Leaky Bucket from the main page
-1. **Configure the Bucket**: Set capacity and refill rate, then click "Configure Bucket"
+2. **Configure Parameters**: Set capacity and rate values for your selected algorithm
-2. **Monitor Status**: Watch the visual token bucket and current token count
-3. **Send Requests**: Click "Send Single Request" to consume tokens
-4. **Observe Behavior**: See how tokens are consumed and refilled over time
+3. **Monitor Visualization**: Watch the dynamic representation of algorithm state
+4. **Send Requests**: Test the algorithm behavior by sending requests
+5. **Observe Differences**: Switch between algorithms to compare their behaviors
-5. **Experiment**: Try different configurations to understand rate limiting behavior
+6. **Experiment**: Try different configurations to understand rate limiting concepts

+### Usage Tips
+- **Token Bucket**: Start with high capacity for burst testing, then reduce for steady-state behavior
+- **Leaky Bucket**: Observe how requests queue up and are processed at a constant rate
+- **Comparison**: Use similar parameters for both algorithms to see their different behaviors

 ## 🔮 Future Enhancements

 This application is designed to be extensible with additional throttling algorithms:
-- **Leaky Bucket Algorithm**
 - **Fixed Window Counter**
 - **Sliding Window Log**
 - **Sliding Window Counter**
+- **Adaptive Rate Limiting**

 ---